cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 Returns the information about databases that are available to the control panel users and are managed by the control panel.

 :::warning WARNING!
-For now, CloudLinux supports control panels only with MySQL databases.
+For now, CloudLinux OS Shared supports control panels only with MySQL databases.
 :::

 Integration script is optional, when there is no script, [lve-stats won’t collect SQL snapshots](cloudlinux_os_components/#plugins).